tetrabiodistributed/papra-pcba-firmware/README.md

-# PAPRA PCB Firmware setup
+# PAPRA PCB Assembly Firmware setup

-To use this repo, you will need a built PAPRA pcb, either the surface mount version or the thruhole version.
+To use this repo, you will need a built PAPRA PCB Assembly, either the surface mount version or the thruhole version.
 Check this repo for more information:

 https://github.com/tetrabiodistributed/papra-pcba